OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

     ![The Show Taskpane button on the Home ribbon in PowerPoint.](../images/powerpoint-tutorial-yo-show-taskpane-button.png)

-1. In the task pane, choose the **Insert Image** button to add the image to the current slide and choose a design for the slide that contains a text box for the title.
+1. In the task pane, choose the **Insert Image** button to add the image to the current slide, then choose a design for the slide that contains a text box for the title.

     ![The Insert Image button highlighted in the add-in.](../images/powerpoint-tutorial-yo-insert-image.png)